strategiq-ventures/redact-google-doc/README.md

    - It will prompt you to authorize the script.
 Click through and allow access.
 6. Close the Apps Script tab and **re‑open your Google Doc**.
 7. You’ll now see a **Redact** menu at the top.
 Choose **Create Redacted Copy**.
-8. A new copy will be created in the same folder, redacted and watermarked, with your original untouched.
+8. A new redacted copy will be created in the same folder, with your original untouched.

 ---